SammyShaw/SammyShaw.github.io/_posts/_2025-03-05-cnn-Toy-Robot.md

 ```
 <br>

-Our baseline network achieves a **75% Classification Accuracy** on the Test Set.
-It will be interesting to see how much improvement we can this with additions & refinements to our network.
+The baseline network gets **73.3% classification accuracy** on the test set.
+This is the metric I'll be trying to improve in subsequent iterations.

 <br>
 #### Test Set Confusion Matrix